 "Vastek’s fingers fly through the rapturous piano solo with passion and profound tenderness, almost as though the melodies were born in her bones."
 (Second Inversion)

 Pianist Sophia Subbayya Vastek lives in the intersections – struggling to know her different cultural backgrounds, reveling in the questions, embracing the space between music now and before, and living squarely in the crosshairs of her wildest and most intimate emotional selves.
-She is committed to the never-ending exploration of the role of music as a force for good, and how art and collaborations can shine a light on the common ground between disparate fields and ways of thinking.
+She is committed to the never-ending exploration of the role of music as a force for good, as well as the continual exploration of how mining her own stories can lead to a deeper listening of the stories of others.

-Performing has taken Sophia to South Africa, Mexico, the Kennedy Center, the United States State Department, the Canadian Embassy (DC), Polish Cultural Institute (DC), The Apollo Theatre, National Sawdust, Tenri Cultural Institute, and DiMenna Center, among many others.
+Performing has taken Sophia to South Africa, Mexico, the Kennedy Center, the United States State Department, the Canadian Embassy (DC), Polish Cultural Institute (DC), The Apollo Theatre, and National Sawdust, among many others.
 She has also been presented at festivals such as The NoiseGate Festival, Queens New Music Festival, Artscape, and Arts Letters & Numbers.

 Sophia’s debut album is newly released on innova Recordings with music by Michael Harrison, Donnacha Dennehy, and John Cage.
 Featuring vocalist Megan Schubert and tabla player Nitin Mitta, produced by multiple Grammy-winning engineer Adam Abeshouse.
 Of the album, Second Inversion writes, "The result is both an homage to Vastek’s own individual histories but also a beautiful mosaic of the larger cultural intersections of our world—and how we weave those histories together through music."